Monumental Cemetery of Mortara: Carlo Morosetti

 Carlo Morosetti was an Italian engineer and civic expert of the city of Mortara in the years of the construction of the Cemetery.
 He was responsible for the evaluation and the purchase of the land for the expansion.

 Angelo Colla

 Angelo Colla (1827–1892) was an Italian decorator and a restorer.
 He was known as an architect that took inspiration from and was influenced by the artistic movement called eclecticism as well as the oriental style, in particular by the Moorish style.

-He worked on multiple occasions for the Crespi family, wealthy industrial cotton producers, for whom he designed Villa Pia in Orta (now Hotel Villa Crespi) which is a typical example of the influence of the Moorish style, incorporating the presence of a minaret.
+He worked on multiple occasions for the Crespi family, wealthy industrial cotton producers, for whom he designed Villa Pia in Orta San Giulio (now Hotel Villa Crespi) which is a typical example of the influence of the Moorish style, incorporating the presence of a minaret.
 He worked mainly in Milan, where he designed the restoration of San Giovanni's Church and the reconstruction of the facade of San Calimero's Church.
 Ernesto Pirovano, who designed the Cemeteries of Mantova and Bergamo, was one of his pupils.